mykelalvis/Lynker-ioos-KB/KB/formatting.md

 For tags that are not inline to text, we have a ` Tags:  ` text frontmatter (see above).

 On pages with horizontal rules `---` at the bottom, IB will not modify anything below that line.
 It would be a reasonable place for your changes so that a rebase might work smoothly.
 All other changes to IB text are at your own risk.

+Add your license to your folder, and then make a link on the [[LICENSE]] page for everyone to see.

 All YAML Obsidian frontmatter should be left alone.